 The copyright law of the United States (Title 17, United States Code), governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not be “used for any purpose other than private study, scholarship, or research”.
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order, if, in its judgment, fulfillment of the order would involve violation of copyright law.

-Is there a limit on how many requests I can order?
+Is there a limit on how many requests I can make?

 Each campus reserves the right to limit the number of request filled for each patron.
-Check with staff for details.
+Contact library staff for details.

 How long does ILL take and how will I know when materials arrive?

 The loan period for books is set by the lending library and is generally one month.
-Due dates are written on the book band.
+You will be provided the due date when you receive your request.

-For any questions regarding inter-library loans, please contact you campus library staff.
+For any other questions or concerns regarding inter-library loans, please contact you campus library staff.